Challenging Questions People Ask

 My prayer is that from this lesson, you'll come to see that (1) angels and man were created as separate and distinctly different creatures, and (2) that while physical death robs us of this body, we do not die. instead, we are either carried to heaven, paradise, or the bosom of Abraham (depending on which scripture you read) by angels, or we die alone and go immediately to Hades to await the final judgment.

-Have a great weekend, may God bless you as you study with us this week.
+Have a great week; may God bless you as you study with us.

 In Christ,